transcom/mymove-docs/docs/adrs/0079-api-versioning.md

 2. What if the new endpoint does not require changes to the service?
 Should we make a new service anyway to prevent issues further down the line?

-* Option 1: Rename the old version to something that indicates it is old and add the new version to the same fetcher.
+* Option 1: Rename the old version to something that indicates it is old and add the new version to the same interface.
   * Pros: As we remove the deprecated endpoints, we will have less code duplication.
   * Cons: It will be easier to use the wrong service with the wrong endpoint.
   * [Example can be seen here](https://github.com/transcom/mymove/pull/10816/commits/0913f2f4625450a2ac43b358e1890d17d77b747d)
-* Option 2: Create a new fetcher and service for the new version.
+* Option 2: Create a new interface and service for the new version.
 This can be separated out into a new file or put in the same services file.
 In the example linked below it is separated out into its own file.
   * Pros: Clear delineation between the two versions.
-You would not be able to mix up the new service with the old service since it does not use the same fetcher.
+You would not be able to mix up the new service with the old service since it does not use the same interface.
   * Cons: Repetitive code.
 Naming questions arise, in order to delineate the new from the old.
 Difficulty when dealing with more complicated services, especially when we use a service in another service.
   * [Example can be seen here](https://github.com/transcom/mymove/compare/0c4be3b...3769845)